 My smallest size paintings are 10 x 15 cm, created with Japanese ink brush pens, and they are my “zen journals”.
 Zen journaling is a daily opportunity to connect with the nature and seasons, celebrate transience, refocus one’s mind to truly see and be grateful for the beauty surrounding us.
 It is also a nifty “hack” to restore energy and creativity to the levels demanded by my professional activities.
 I paint on my zen journals every day.

 Although Japanese-looking in their aesthetic feel, I have zen journaled my way through subjects as varied as the gardens of Zurich, the birds of New Zealand or sea creatures of the Maldives.
-In late 2018, I published a first mini art edition, “One Moment, One Drawing”, which was based on a selection of images from the zen journals.
-The second edition of this mini book is available here.
+In 2020, I inked my way through one hundred Japanese bird species.
+You can read about that extraordinary undertaking here.

-In 2021 I will be publishing “The Tea House Diary”, a creativity inspiring notebook featuring reproductions from my ink paintings.
-You can read more about this new project and pre-order your copy here.
-Pre-orders received by January 15 will be in for a special treat.
+In 2021 I am publishing “The Tea House Diary”, a creativity inspiring notebook.
+The soft cover notebook features reproductions from ink paintings, and a new brush pen drawing created especially for the notebook opening page.
+You can read more about this new project and order your copy here.
 The “Autumn in Japan” (working title) edition will be progressing its development in 2021.